 - Featured profile on the ADAA website

 - Applicants must be members of ADAA, but we welcome new members, so interested nonmembers should feel free to join and then submit.

 - The award is restricted to investigators who have completed their terminal degree and are currently at a rank of assistant professor or below.

 - Individuals who are working to complete their degree are not eligible.

 - Applicants must be the first or senior author on the submitted paper, field of neuroscience research directed toward solving the problem of anxiety and/or depression for those on the autism spectrum.

 - The paper may not be published or in press elsewhere.

-- Detailed cover letter explaining how the applicant's research fulfills Andrew's goal of furthering research in anxiety/depression and autism spectrum disorder.
+- Detailed cover letter explaining how the applicant's research fulfills Andrew's goal of furthering research in anxiety/depression and those with ASD.

 - Two reference letters from faculty members